mmlTools/smart-lower-thirds/README.md

 ## 🚀 Overview
 **Smart Lower Thirds** is a next-generation plugin for OBS Studio designed for creators who want **clean, dynamic, and professional broadcast graphics** without needing external tools or HTML editing.

-Whether you stream, present, teach, interview guests, or run live shows—this plugin gives you **total creative control** over your on-screen identity.
+Whether you stream, present, teach, interview guests, or run live shows this plugin gives you **total creative control** over your on-screen identity.

 ---